paigeweber13/fine-hardware-visualization/README.md

    in init once init routines are working?

 ### Features to add:
+ - when nothing is saturated, what do you do?
+Look in to helping this problem
  - combine benchmark in fhv with benchmark-likwid-vs-manual
    - rewrite computation_measurements to optionally include manual results
    - update CLI to optionally include manual results